 % births to women not receiving adequate prenatal care

 The receipt of adequate prenatal care is essential to support the health and wellbeing of birthing people, including healthy births.
-In the seven best states, less than 10% of women do not receive adequate prenatal care, compared to roughly 1 in 5 or more in the five worst states.
+In the five leading states, less than 10% of women do not receive adequate prenatal care, compared to roughly 1 in 5 or more in the five lagging states.
 There are also racial disparities in the lack of adequate prenatal care: Black women are twice as likely to not receive adequate prenatal care compared to White women.

 OUTCOME MEASURE: LACK OF ACCESS TO SNAP